mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   Melna apologized, "I'm sorry.
 We are joined, and...
 I just.
 Nobody knows what happened to him."

   "I have no memories," she said, beginning to cry, "I only know that I am Ginnu and I woke up yesterday on this ship, in this satchel, naked and blind.
-I only know Ramne, and now you."
+I met Ramne then... and now you."

   *Ramne.
 That must be his name.*